BrownDesire/Accurate-Exchange/README.md

 ## Dependencies
-Brown Desire Accurate Exchange relies on external APIs for real-time exchange rates.
+ Accurate Exchange relies on external APIs for real-time exchange rates.
 Ensure a stable internet connection for optimal performance.

 ## Contributing
 We welcome contributions to enhance the features and usability of Brown Desire Accurate Exchange.
 Feel free to fork the repository and submit pull requests.